 A typical day at Asda is never the same, which is one of the great things about working in retail; they weren’t joking when they talked about fast-moving consumer goods.
 Working in the space of using technology and data is fascinating because the industry is changing literally day-by-day and customers are changing how they use technology to shop smarter.

-As marketing becomes more data-driven and customers are on more channels and devices, what kind of challenges does this present?
+As data-driven marketing becomes more prevalent and customers are on more channels and devices, what kind of challenges does this present?

 Today, customers are firmly in control and can now decide who they shop with and how they receive their groceries.
 With such a heavy dependence on technology, people expect personalized and customized experiences.
 This is a real challenge if you’re a traditional retailer like Asda.
 It gives marketers some great opportunities to change the way that customers view retail.